 RN a.
 Acknowledge Code Green by calling control room b.
 Set up Command Centre at north side Nursing Station C. Take out the backpack from med room and wear the vest as a floor warden d.
 Distribute the resident name list to RPN and PSWs e.
 Distribute color name tags and markers to PSWs f.
 Stick a color name tags on clothes to identify as a RN g.
 Assign pairs of PSW's to begin room searches h.
 Pack the staff schedule, resident medication and MAR binder to the backpack i.
 Assign the helpers to assist residents to activity room or stay with residents in activity room j.
 Conduct head count according to the resident name list after residents gather in activity room (Head count include residents, visitors, staffs) k.
 Inform environmental nurse with PWT your floor is ready to evacuate l.
-Wait for environmental nurse instruction to move residents to G/F Peace corner m.
+Wait for environmental nurse instruction to move residents to G/F Auditorium m.
 Begin evacuation after received instruction n.
 Do last sweep, ensure the floor is clear of human life (residents, visitors, staffs) 0.
 Inform environmental nurse your floor is clear p.
 Pick up backpack and go down to G/F q.
 Pass the current head count list to command centre r.
-Assist residents to get on the bus S. Go with the last resident to McN centre t.
+Assist residents to get on the bus S. Go with the last resident to one of the evacuation sites t.
 Inform MKH command centre after arrival u.
-Report to McN command centre
+Report to Evacuation site command centre .
+Toport to Etabaation one dominant domin